-10. Investment in GVest Marine & Kerr Limited Partnership
+12. Investment in GVest Marine & Kerr Limited Partnership

-In 2016, the Partnership invested in 100% of the limited partnership units of GVest Marine & Kerr Limited Partnership.
-GVest Marine & Kerr Limited Partnership is responsible for providing financing for the development of a multi-family residential development of approximately 80,000 square feet of townhomes and a rental apartment building on 1.14 acres of land located in Vancouver, B.C.
-The project is in the early development stage.
+In 2016, the Partnership invested in 100% of the limited partnership units of GVest Marine & Kerr Limited Partnership ("GVest Marine & Kerr").
+GVest Marine & Kerr is responsible for providing financing for the development of a multi-family residential development of approximately 82,000 square feet of townhomes and a rental apartment building on 1.14 acres of land located in Vancouver, B.C.